delange/cosmosdb-spatial-query-perf/README.md

 This repository is the technical back-bone from the .. blog post where the exeriments and the results are described.

-As input data for the experiments we make use of the US building footprints, that have been created through a deeplearning approach on aerial photos resulting in more than 100 milion building footprints.
+As input data for the experiments we make use of the US building footprints, that have been created through a deeplearning approach on aerial photos resulting in around 125 milion building footprints.
 The source data can be found at: https://github.com/microsoft/USBuildingFootprints

 ![Image of Project](/img/footprints.jpg)